tuimedia/tuiTextImageGeneratorPlugin/README.md

         offset_x: 0  # left margin if left aligned or centered, or right margin if right-aligned
         offset_y: 25 # vertical margin

+        text_decoration: none # or underline, or overline, or line-through

         align: center # or left, or right
 ```